 Hank Marvin ranks along the likes of Les Paul and Jimi Hendrix as a true originator of the guitar.
-Influencing a generation of musicians a diverse as Paul McCartney and John Lennon, Black Sabbath’s Tony Iommi and Pink Floyd’s David Gilmour, the icon’s impact on popular music cannot be overstated.
-Back with new album, we sat down with Hank for an EXCLUSIVE in-depth chat about his career; from Cliff Richard and The Shadows, to collaborating with The Who's Roger Daltrey and of course, the impact of ‘Apache’.
+Influencing a generation of musicians as diverse as Paul McCartney and John Lennon, Black Sabbath’s Tony Iommi and Pink Floyd’s David Gilmour, the icon’s impact on popular music cannot be overstated.
+Back with a new album, we sat down with Hank for an EXCLUSIVE in-depth chat about his career; from Cliff Richard and The Shadows, to collaborating with The Who's Roger Daltrey and of course, the impact of ‘Apache’.
 Out of the shadows; Eamon O’Neill.

 Hi Hank, how are you today?

 You’re back with the fantastically titled ‘Without A Word’; do you still get nervous every time you release a new album?